haadcode/logplease/README.md

 ![Screenshot](https://raw.githubusercontent.com/haadcode/logplease/master/screenshot.png)

-*logplease* does two simple things: output log messages to the console and to a file (Node.js only).
+*logplease* does two simple things: output log messages to the console and/or to a file (Node.js only) and display the log messages with nice colors.
 Inspired by [log4js](https://github.com/stritti/log4js) and [debug](https://github.com/visionmedia/debug).

 ## Features
-- Log messages to stdout or a file in Node.js or Browsers
+- Log messages to stdout or a file
+- Customize the log messages
 - Log levels
-- Customize the log messages
 - Colors!
+- Work in Node.js and Browsers

 ## Install
 ```